CIC (Nintendo): Circumvention

 Some unlicensed companies created circuits that used a voltage spike to shut off the CIC before it can perform the authentication checks.

 A few unlicensed games released in Europe and Australia (such as HES games) came in the form of a dongle that would be connected to a licensed cartridge, in order to use that cartridge's CIC lockout chip for authentication.
 This method also worked on the SNES and was utilized by Super Noah's Ark 3D.

-Tengen (Atari Games's NES games subsidiary) took a different tactic: the corporation obtained a description of the code in the lockout chip from the United States Copyright Office by claiming that it was required to defend against present infringement claims in a legal case.
+Atari Games's home games subsidiary, Tengen, took a different tactic: the corporation obtained a description of the code in the lockout chip from the United States Copyright Office by claiming that it was required to defend against present infringement claims in a legal case.
 Tengen then used these documents to design their Rabbit chip, which duplicated the function of the 10NES.
 Nintendo sued Tengen for these actions.
 The court found that Tengen did not violate the copyright for copying the portion of code necessary to defeat the protection with current NES consoles, but did violate the copyright for copying portions of the code not being used in the communication between the chip and console.
 Tengen had copied this code in its entirety because future console releases could have been engineered to pick up the discrepancy.
 On the initial claim, the court sided with Nintendo on the issue of patent infringement, but noted that Nintendo's patent would likely be deemed obvious as it was basically with the addition of a reset pin, which was at the time already commonplace in the world of electronics.
 An eight-person jury later found that Atari did infringe.
 While Nintendo was the winner of the initial trial, before they could actually enforce the ruling they would need to have the patent hold up under scrutiny, as well as address Tengen's antitrust claims.
 Before this occurred, the sides settled.